marcoliceti/angular-slides/README.md

 The goal of this project is to easily allow layouts with the following features:

-* the page is divided into a sequence of vertically-aligned _slides_
+* the page is divided into a vertical sequence of _slides_
 * each slide is fullscreen, i.e. it spans the whole viewport
 * users can't (directly) scroll: up and down arrow key are used to change slide (with scrolling performed programmatically in JavaScript)